 During this time Kent were able to field a side which would have compared well with any World X1.
-Playing for England were Cowdrey (21 Test Caps in this time), Denness (28), Knott (89) Luckhurst (21) Underwood (72) and Woolmer (15).
+Playing for England were Cowdrey (21 Test Caps in this time), Denness (28), Knott (89), Luckhurst (21) Underwood (72) and Woolmer (15).
 Asif Iqbal won 40 caps playing for Pakistan, whilst Bernard Julien (24) and John Shepherd (5) were West Indian stars.
 It may well be that, had it not been for this level of Test calls, Kent could have matched the achievements of Yorkshire, who dominated the Championship in the inter-war years, and Surrey, who did so in the 1950s.
 But it says much for the team spirit and talent that, having been deprived of these players through Test calls, those from the 2nd X1 were able to meet the challenge and ensure sustained success for so long.
 Another source of pride over this period was the amount of talent which came from within the County.
 A further feature was the level of support which the Club enjoyed in this period and the respect won by the players not only in the County but in the much wider world.
-Personal experiences of the writer include joining queues in the early morning outside the St. Lawrence ground not just to gain a good vantage point from which to view the match, but to ensure entry before the gates were closed!
+Spectators remember joining queues in the early morning outside the St. Lawrence ground not just to gain a good vantage point from which to view the match, but to ensure entry before the gates were closed!

 A close examination of the records of some who played a major part in the successes of “The Glory Years” justifies favourable comparison with those of that earlier period of success.
-Derek Underwood’s 2,224 first-class wickets, the 26,000 runs of Mike Denness and the 22,200 of Brian Luckhurst, making them the finest opening partnership in the County’s history, Colin Cowdrey’s 42,700 during which he became the third Kent player to complete a century of centuries, Alan Knott’s 1,260 wicket- keeping dismissals and 17,400 runs with an average of 30.47, and the all-round abilities of Graham Johnson, Asif Iqbal, Bernard Julien, John Shepherd, Bob Woolmer and Chris.
-Cowdrey.
+Derek Underwood’s 2,224 first-class wickets, the 26,000 runs of Mike Denness and the 22,200 of Brian Luckhurst, making them the finest opening partnership in the County’s history, Colin Cowdrey’s 42,700 during which he became the third Kent player to complete a century of centuries, Alan Knott’s 1,260 wicket- keeping dismissals and 17,400 runs with an average of 30.47, and the all-round abilities of Graham Johnson, Asif Iqbal, Bernard Julien, John Shepherd, Bob Woolmer and Chris Cowdrey.
 Particularly, it was the abilities of the all-rounders that were such an important factor in the success of this period.
 In one other respect the team gained a deserved reputation: in the field there was no more outstanding a side, and if one person shone through more than the others, and thrilled the crowd with his outfielding which had such an impact, it was Alan Ealham who led the side in 1978, the last time Kent won the Championship.

 In those years of success there were more than 50 instances of batsmen scoring in excess of 1,000 runs per season, yet only 8 instances of bowlers exceeding 100 wickets in a season – a much harder game for them on covered wickets!
 Yet it would be invidious to compare the talent of those who played such an important part in the successes of the 1960s and 1970s with that of the years when the Championship was won before the first world war, given the intense pressures under which the players found themselves in the latter period compared to that of the early part of the 20th century.
 The different competitions with far greater emphasis on the limited overs game, the comparative quality of wickets and the change from uncovered to covered wickets.